abynox/ShockAlarmApp/README.md

 # Features
 ShockAlarm is a powerful tool for controlling your Shockers via OpenShock.
 It allows you to fully manage your shockers, logs, shares, hubs, and share links.

-There is advanced functionaity like specifying a random interval for intensity, duration and a delay (if you're into that).
+There is advanced functionaity like controling multiple shockers at the same time and specifying a random interval for intensity, duration and a delay (if you're into that).

 It's fully material you themed just like the standard Android apps you're already used to and provides a responsive ui with a nice design.